nitanilla/corpus-retrieval/README.md

 # [The Corpus Builder](https://corpus-retrieval.herokuapp.com/)
 ###The Readme Retrieval
-Tool useful for collection of readmes given a query, like in GitHub.
+Tool useful for collection of readmes given a query, the same query that you may do in GitHub.
 This work boost the discovering of information and the reuse.
 All depends of the point of view.
-The discovery over the results of this tool can be performed using tools for text-mining techniques.
+The corpus obtained can be useful to begin to explore data with text-mining techniques.

 ## Getting Started
 The working version can be located in: